cvlvxi/gfx/cpp/docs/INIT.md

 - `Programmable`
 - Run on the incoming input primitive (point, triangle, line)
 - discard things or create more primitives
-- similar t otesselation shader
+- similar to the tesselation shader
 - `Performance is not good except on Intel's integrated GPU's`

 ### <a name='Rasterisationstage'></a>Rasterisation stage